InGarage/MakerPlayGround_Library/script/Action_Description/Description/AN_LCD_18.md

-<i class="icon-font"></i>Liquid Level
+<i class="icon-font"></i>Voltage
 ===================
-Show the level from liquid level sensor to the LCD in SI unit.
+Show the voltage from generic sensor to the LCD in SI unit.

 **SensorName**
 : Blank to pick up a new one.